Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: S
 - **Duration**: Instantaneous
-As a reaction when you succeed on a Save against a spell, you convert some of the waste magical energy to electricity and send it rocketing back, dealing 1d10 Lightning damage per level of the spell to the spell’s caster.
+As a reaction when you succeed on a Save against a spell, you convert some of the waste magical energy to electricity and send it rocketing back, dealing 1d10 Lightning damage per level of the spell to the spell's caster.
 - **Classes**: Artificer
 *(Source: CS)*